From concept to app store in 8 weeks

 This deserves it’s own in-depth analysis but it’s fair to say that we haven’t nailed a solid process for how a team works on a VR app.
 Without going into too much detail, we loosely borrowed from Agile software development but a few things prevented us from getting into the usual team rhythm:

 - Development in VR is time-consuming.
 And rightly so.
-It’s new, uncharted territory for the most part.
+It was new, uncharted territory for the most part.
 Sure, there are certain underpinning principles that are ‘best practice’ but with standards, SDKs, and different versions of development environments like Unity coming out frequently, it’s incredibly hard to estimate.
 Like any short term project, there’s not enough time to understand a velocity which means it’s even harder to plan.
 When you can’t plan, it’s hard to hit a solid, repeatable cadence.

 - Good, easy-to-use design tools don’t exist yet.
 Unless you’re a designer whose comfortable working in a 3D environment (and let’s face it, not many are), we currently don’t have the right tools available that help to facilitate a good workflow between developers and designers.
 What we do know is flat mock-ups don’t work for testing so forget Illustrator, Photoshop or Sketch.
 People experience VR in 3D and so designers need to design in 3D as quickly as possible.
 Whilst it’s possible to fiddle and work on your own, integrating any ‘designs’ you create in to master project is, well, to be honest, a bit shit at the moment.